As an Amazon Associate we earn from qualifying purchases.

 When you get down to the bare bones of what a bandeau bra is, it’s just an infinity loop of fabric with elastic on the top and bottom.
 Most bandeau bras have removable padding, which allows the wearer to choose what works best for them.
 You can also find bandeau bras with detachable, invisible straps if you feel you need the reinforcement.

 Need even more support?
-Look for a bandeau bra that provides structure through an underwire, or even boning.
+Look for a bandeau bra that provides a structure through an underwire, or even boning.
 This might take away from the comfort of the bra a bit, but it will help with keeping your girls in place!